Gy/Sgt John Basilone

-Born in Buffalo, New York, on November 4, 1916, , the sixth of ten children.
-His father, Salvatore Basilone emigrated from just outside Naples, Italy in 1903, when he was 19 and settled in Manville, New Jersey.
-He went to St. Bernard Parochial School in Raritan and after completing school when he was fifteen he dropped out prior to attending high school and enlisted in the Army.
+John Francis Basilone was born in Buffalo, New York on November 4, 1916, the sixth of ten children.
+His father, Salvatore Basilone emigrated from just outside Naples, Italy in 1903.
+At age 19 and settled in Manville, New Jersey.
+He went to St. Bernard Parochial School in Raritan and after completing school when he was fifteen he dropped out prior to attending high school and enlisted in the U. S. Army.

 US Army and Marine Corps Career

-Served in the US Army for three years in the Philippines and was a champion boxer.
-Upon returning home he worked as a truck driver in Reisterstown, Maryland.
-After driving trucks for a few months he wanted to go back to Manila and believed he could get there fastest by joining the Marines and enlisted in July 1940 from Baltimore, Maryland and went to recruit training at Parris Island followed by training at Marine Corps Base Quantico and New River.
-He deployed to Guantanamo Bay, Cuba.
-Assigned to 1st Battalion, 7th Marines, 1st Marine Division and sent to Guadalcanal.
-His was nicknamed "Manila John" due to his service in the Philippines.
+Basilone served in the U. S. Army for three years in the Philippines and was a champion boxer.
+Upon returning home he became a truck driver in Reisterstown, Maryland.
+After driving trucks for a few months he wanted to get back to Manila and believed he could get there fastest by joining the U. S. Marine Corps (USMC) and enlisted in July 1940 in Baltimore, Maryland and went to recruit training at Parris Island followed by training at Marine Corps Base Quantico and New River then deployed to Guantanamo Bay, Cuba.
+Nicknamed "Manila John" due to his prior service in the Philippines.

-On Guadalcanal, Basilone was manning a forward position with a .30 caliber machine gun on a ridgeline east of Hill 80 on Bloody Ridge (Edson's Ridge).
-October 24, 1942 a Japanese regiment of approximately 3,000 soldiers attacked.
+During World War II, assigned to 1st Battalion, 7th Marines, 1st Marine Division on Guadalcanal.
+On October 24, 1942, Basilone was manning a forward position with a .30 caliber machine gun on a ridgeline east of Hill 80 on Bloody Ridge (Edson's Ridge) when a Japanese Army regiment of approximately 3,000 soldiers attacked.
 For the next 48 hours Basilone and two other men from his squad were able to continue fighting.
 Basilone moved an extra gun into position and maintained continual fire against the incoming Japanese forces.
-He repaired another machine-gun and personally manned it, holding the defensive line until replacements arrived.
+He repaired another machine gun and personally manned it, holding the defensive line until replacements arrived.
 During the continuous fighting, ammunition became critically low and supply lines were cut off and brought forward ammunition for his gunners.
 By the end of the battle, the attacking regiment was virtually annihilated.
 For his actions during this battle he received the United States military's highest award for bravery, the Medal of Honor.

 |Medal of Honor Citation